Give Your Baby Fun Finger Foods

-If your baby is trying to grab the spoon when you're feeding him or is reaching for your food or plate he might become very happy to be allowed to feed himself.
+If your baby is trying to grab the spoon during feeding or is reaching for your food or plate he or she might become very happy to be allowed to feed him or herself.

-Other clues are that he or she is older than 6 months; sits steadily in a high chair; and has developed some control over his grabbing ability.
+Other clues are that he or she is older than 6 months; sits steadily in a high chair; and has developed some control over the grabbing ability.

-Letting your baby start practicing to feed him self has many advantages:
+Letting your baby start practicing to feed him or herself has many advantages:

-• He might be much more content at the dinner table, meaning that you have a chance to feed your self
+1. More content – He or she might be much more content at the dinner table, meaning that you have a chance to feed yourself.

-• He gets to practice his pincer grasp
+2. Pincer grasp – Your baby gets to practice the pincer grasp

-• In the longer term, he will be able to really feed himself earlier by being allowed to practice.
+3. Practice feeding themselves – In the longer term, your child will be able to really feed him or herself earlier by being allowed to practice.

 Possible disadvantages:

-• He might be less interested in you feeding him, always trying to chase the spoons for example.
-This makes feeding of purees very greasy.
+1. Messy – Your baby may become less interested in you feeding him or her, always trying to chase the spoon for example.
+This makes the feeding of purees very greasy.

-• You really need to keep an eye on your baby all the time, so that he doesn't choke on something that you didn't expect.
+2. Choking risk – You really need to keep an eye on your baby all the time, so that he or she doesn’t choke on something that you didn’t expect.

 Vegetables (always in small pieces)